mbhuddleston/Mbhuddleston.github.io/_posts/2018-03-03-Staying-Fit-with-Tabata.md

 1. I'm already up so early teaching I can't afford to wake up any earlier to exercise.
 2. I also work throughout the day, and HATE leaving my son with anyone.
 I love being with him.
 3. He's active so doing intense workouts around him could get he and I both hurt LOL!
-4. In between work and taking care of him sometimes it's sleep or exercise, I often chooose for former.
+4. In between work and taking care of him sometimes it's sleep or exercise, I often choose the former.

 So, in order to beef up my workouts to lose the 5 lbs I gained during my horror of a job...
 I've come up with a brilliant plan to help overcome those rainy/stormy days when he and I cannot go walking/running together.